 - This will make it easier for removalists to move the barrel and the plant

-Pots are usually made from ceramic, clay and concrete, and hence, are prone to breakage.
+Pots are usually made from ceramic, clay, and concrete, and hence, are prone to breakage.
 That is why it is best if you inspect your pots for cracks along the sides.
 It is prudent to remember that potted plants are tilted and then shifted.
-As a result, this can worsen the cracks or in the worst case scenario, cause pot to break into two.
+As a result, this can worsen the cracks or in the worst-case scenario, cause the pot to break into two.

 If there are visible cracks in the pots, it is best to re-pot the plant.
 Most removalists suggest repotting in a plastic pot to make it easy to transport the plant.
 The original cracked pot can be wrapped and transported to the final destination without worrying about further damage.
 This is the best option if you are attached to the original pot of the plant.